 Stephen focuses on complex litigation and appeals.
 He has tried cases to verdict in state and federal courts and has argued more than 50 appeals.
-His practice spans class actions, personal injury, aviation accidents, complex commercial disputes, defamation, professional malpractice, and whistleblower claims.
+His practice spans class actions, personal injury, aviation accidents, complex commercial disputes, defamation, and media law, professional malpractice, and whistleblower claims.

 His abilities have been recognized in numerous publications.
 Benchmark Appellate observed that Stephen “possesses the rare skill set allowing him to excel at both trial and appellate litigation.”
 Chambers U.S.A. has praised his “extremely creative legal analysis skills” and “sharp intellect,” and ranks him among the top appellate lawyers in the State of Florida.
 He also holds an “AV” rating from Martindale Hubbell and is listed in Best Lawyers In America in the categories of appellate and personal injury.